cjmahdi2/sonic-tx-bot/README.md

 - fill up account.js `nano account.js` fill with your account private key
 - fill up proxy_list.js `nano proxy_list.js` fill with your proxy list

-Note: You can use Free Proxy List:
+Note1: You can not use a proxy at all and leave the `proxy_list.js` file empty, but if you use it, every wallet needs a proxy.

-Note2: You can not use a proxy at all and leave the `proxy_list.js` file empty, but if you use it, every wallet needs a proxy.
+Note2: You can use Free Proxy List:

 https://files.ramanode.top/airdrop/grass/server_1.txt